minetoblend/vue3-pixi-components/README.md

 # vue3-pixi-components

-> Use Vue 3 to create PixiJS appliactions
+> Use Vue 3 to create PixiJS applications

 This library provides it's own vue renderer that will create PixiJS objects instead of html elments.
 It's still pretty early in development, but should already support a great amount of features from PixiJS.